 Additionally, Another Chance Chicago will either partner with or create community businesses, such as car washes, landscaping, and snow removal services which will provide the youth with legitimate income and work experience.
-This income can finance the youth’s education – both high school and college – with the desired objective being for the adolescent to graduate from college and either return to the program as a counselor to assist other current and potential offenders, or to move on with a degree in another chosen field of study leading to a successful career.
+This income can finance the youth’s education – both high school and college – with the desired objective being for the adolescent to graduate from college or trade school and either return to the program as a counselor to assist other current and potential offenders, or to move on with a degree in another chosen field of study leading to a successful career.

-As Team Leader of Juvenile Justice Services in Cook County, I am asked to find out if the adolescent perpetrators of these crimes have substance abuse or alcohol problems, and upon examination, I find out that most of them do, among other issues, like Bipolar Disorder, Attention-Deficit with Hyperactivity Disorder, sexual molestation, grief from loss of loved ones, post-traumatic stress disorder from going to bed hearing gunfire and waking up to the same, and more.
+As Team Leader of Juvenile Justice Services in Cook County, I was asked to find out if the adolescent perpetrators of these crimes have substance abuse or alcohol problems, and upon examination, I find out that most of them do, among other issues, like Bipolar Disorder, Attention-Deficit with Hyperactivity Disorder, sexual molestation, grief from loss of loved ones, post-traumatic stress disorder from going to bed hearing gunfire and waking up to the same, and more.